secretgraph/secretgraph/README.md

 ### clean returnal

 -   freeze: together with "fetch" content group of views updates will be disabled
--   form: create new content
 -   updateable
-    -   freeze
+-   nets: (only for contents): specify which resource net to use. nets are addressed by clusters

 ### Groups